mayerrobert/jmurmel/lambda/README.md

 You could substitute the default parser for reading data and/ or programs by your own parsers that reads e.g. XML or JSON instead of S-expressions, and/ or support additional data types.

-See `SerializeTest`: this uses Java's serialization to deserialize Lisp objects containing expressions from a stream and feeds then to the interpreter instead of parsing S-expressions.
+See `SerializeTest`: this uses Java's serialization to deserialize Lisp objects as forms from a stream and feeds then to the interpreter instead of parsing S-expressions.

 You could extend LambdaJ's environment with your own builtin functions and/ or data types e.g. for supporting BigDecimals